About this course

 |9am||Introduction to the course and meet the tutors|

-Dissection room practice of US guided procedures on soft embalmed cadavers: Intrarticular techniques of the anlkle and 1st MTPJ, Plantar fascia, Peroneal sheaths, Tib post sheath, Mortons Neuroma.
+Dissection room practice of US guided procedures on soft embalmed cadavers: Intrarticular techniques of the ankle and 1st MTPJ, Plantar fascia, Peroneal sheaths, Tib post sheath, Mortons Neuroma.
 High volume injections for achilles tendinopathy.
+Access to foot/ankle anatomy prosections - all soft tissue and articular structures covered.

 Day 2 (Upper Limb)